osmandapp/web/main/docs/user/map/track-context-menu.md

 &nbsp;
 #### **Actions**

+Actions list is available on the bottom of **Filter** or **Statistics** tab.
 OsmAnd will apply all changes made to the track without updating the file.
 You can save the changes manually.

 - *<Translate android="true" ids="reset_to_original"/>* – allows you to return the parameters to their original state.
 - *<Translate android="true" ids="save_as_copy"/>* – allows you to save the track as a new one.